-- Before submitting the Preliminary Examination Paper, the student must be accepted for candidacy.
-Application forms are available from the the Dean's Administrative Assistant (see Application for Candidacy, Appendix IV.) - 2.
+- 1. Before submitting the Preliminary Examination Paper, the student must be accepted for candidacy.
+Application forms are available from the Dean's Administrative Assistant (see Application for Candidacy, Appendix III) - 2.
 Although a student may apply for candidacy at any time during his or her course of study, it is usually done when a student is nearing the end of course work. - 3.
 The student takes the initiative in applying for candidacy.
-The application is made to the Doctoral Committee through the advisor sufficiently in advance of the desired time for the preliminary examination paper, so as to allow time for the various intervening steps.
-In order to submit a preliminary examination paper in the fall, the student must be accepted for candidacy by the last doctoral faculty meeting of the previous academic year.
-In order to submit a preliminary examination paper in the spring, the student must be accepted for candidacy by the end of the Fall doctoral faculty meeting. - 4.
-At a meeting of the Doctoral Committee, the advisor presents a summary of the student's work and academic performance, indicates any remaining degree requirements and states whether or not the student is recommended for candidacy. - 5.
+The application is made to the Doctoral Committee through the advisor sufficiently in advance of the of the last doctoral faculty meeting of the semester.
+A student may not submit their preliminary examination until accepted into candidacy, and not in the same semester in which candidacy was granted.

+- 4. At a meeting of the Doctoral Committee, the advisor presents a summary of the student's work and academic performance and indicates any remaining degree requirements. and states whether or not the student is recommended for candidacy. - 5.
 Admission to candidacy is not automatic upon completion of course work.
 The Doctoral Committee accepts or rejects the Application for Candidacy.
 If, after full review of the student's performance in the program the Doctoral Committee is confident that the student can complete the program successfully, the student is admitted to candidacy.
-If the Doctoral Committee cannot reach this judgment, the student will not be admitted to candidacy and the Committee will suggest how the student can improve his or her case for candidacy.
-If the Application is accepted, the Dean of the School recommends the Director of Work and members of the Supervising Committee to the Doctoral

-Committee.
-The Doctoral Committee must approve a Supervising Committee either by accepting the Dean of the School's recommendations or by suggesting substitutions.
+If the Doctoral Committee cannot reach this judgment, the student will not be admitted to candidacy and the Committee will suggest how the student can improve his or her case for candidacy. - 6.
+If the Application is accepted, the Dean of the School recommends the Director of Work and members of the Supervising Committee to the Doctoral Committee.
+The Doctoral Committee must approve a Supervising Committee either by accepting the Dean of the School's recommendations or by suggesting substitutions. - 7.
+The student will then enter into the Continuing Education phase of the doctoral program and begin providing CE forms (Appendix IV) to the Administrative Assistant each semester.
+See Section O for more information.